Doing anxiety and depression?, I hear you ask…

 That’s where Cognitive Hypnotherapy comes in.
 It’s quick.
 It’s painless.
 And it works!

-In fact, it’s the only hypnotherapy clinically proven to do so.
+In fact, it’s the only hypnotherapy legally entitled to say so.
 You can check out the research here.

 It’s not the case that just because one of your parents is a sufferer, that inevitably you have inherited the problem.
 You are not stuck with it.
 You absolutely can make the difference that you need, albeit with a little help.